Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation

 \subsubsection{Effect of classifier selection}

-Table~\ref{tab:ablations_rf_classifiers} compares different classifiers applied to the same set of encoder features.
-While linear probing and multilayer perceptron (MLP) classifiers, both implemented with default settings from scikit-learn, provide reasonable separability on the far-OOD cohorts, their performance degrades notably on the near-OOD cohorts (AUROC $\approx 92--93\%$, FPR95 $\approx 28--30\%$).
-In contrast, random forests achieve the best performance across all cohorts, highlighting the advantage of tree-based non-linear classifiers for capturing complex decision boundaries, particularly when distribution shifts are subtle (Figure~\ref{fig:tsne_deepfeatures}).
+Linear probing and multilayer perceptron (MLP) classifiers, both implemented with default settings from scikit-learn, provided reasonable separability on the far-OOD datasets (Table~\ref{tab:ablations_rf_classifiers}), but their performance degrades notably on the near-OOD datasets (AUROC $\approx$ 92--93\%, FPR95 $\approx$ 28--30\%).
+In contrast, RFs achieve the best performance across all datasets, highlighting the advantage of tree-based non-linear classifiers for capturing complex decision boundaries, particularly when distribution shifts are subtle (Figure~\ref{fig:tsne_deepfeatures}).
 The perfect performance on KiTS and PancreasCT (AUROC = 100\%, FPR95 $\approx$ 0\%) reflects the very easy nature of far-OOD detection when anatomical regions differ substantially from the training distribution.